 Current Audition Opportunities

-Michigan Opera Theatre is auditioning for the men’s chorus.
+Michigan Opera Theatre is auditioning for the 2018-2019 season.
 Click here for audition information.

 If you are interested in receiving notification of future audition opportunities, please email your contact information and voice part to: